Joao-Branco/Sensor_Fusion/README.md

 ## ROS Scripts

-The python scripts to run the ROS nodes are in Folder [Scripts Folder](https://github.com/Joao-Branco/Off_boardpy/tree/main/scripts)
+The python scripts to run the ROS nodes are in [Scripts Folder](https://github.com/Joao-Branco/Off_boardpy/tree/main/scripts)